fatimazahraelaaziz/Terraform_Jenkins_EKS/README.md

 ### Step 1: Create S3 Bucket for Terraform State

 Terraform needs to store state information somewhere.
-We are going to keep it in AWS S3 storage.
-Head over to your AWS panel and create a bucket.
-The bucket name has to be unique.
-For this guide, we'll use the name: `mubin-devops-cicd-terraform-eks`, and the region `us-east-1` (US North Virginia).
-You can select your preferred region.
+For this purpose, we will use AWS S3 storage.

 ### Step 2: Create a Key Pair for Jenkins EC2 Instance